 Torquay's coastal path castle.
 If you walk the South West Coastal Path between Daddyhole Plain and Beacon Cove you’ll walk under this strange castle like building.
 You can’t get up inside the building itself as the entrance seems to be on private land, but i was intrigued by it and thought I’d find out what I could about it.

-Enjoy A Leisurely Walk Around Roundham Head, a wheelchair friendly walk around the headlands rocky red layered cliffs, topped with pines, sycamores and some breathtaking views of the whole bay from Berry Head to Thatcher rock.
+A Leisurely Walk Around Roundham Head, wheelchair friendly walk around the headlands rocky red layered cliffs, with some breathtaking views of the whole bay from Berry Head to Thatcher rock.

 Beautiful secluded beach and an enjoyable 20 minute walk through the forest to get down.
 You just have to remember that you have to get back up, it's fairly steep so be prepared.